Sadhakraj9/JavaScript/README.md

 2. **To-Do List** - A web application that lets users add and remove items from a to-do list.
 Built using HTML, CSS, and JavaScript.

 3. **Weather App** - A web application that shows the weather forecast for a given location using the OpenWeatherMap API.
 Built using HTML, CSS, and JavaScript.
+4. **Movie Information** - A web application that shows the basic details of any movie using the OmdbApi.
+Built using HTML, CSS and JavaScript

 ## How to Use